Receipt-Roller/datahub-master-schema/README.md

 ## License

 This project is licensed under the MIT License.
 The MIT License is a short and simple permissive license that allows for reuse with few restrictions.
 It permits use, modification, and distribution while ensuring the original creators receive credit for their work.

+## History
+- 1.0.8.0 Parameterless constructor for deserialization in Place
+- 1.0.7.0 Parameterless constructor for deserialization in PostalAddress
+- 1.0.6.0 Add GeoCoordinate class
+- 1.0.5.0 Set parameterless constructor for deserialization